renanthera/simc-wiki/ExpansionOptions.md

 * **shadowlands.shattered_psyche_allies** (scope: global; default: 0) The number of other players using the Memory of Past Sins trinket.
 * **shadowlands.memory_of_past_sins_precast** (scope: global; default: 0.0, min: 0.0, max: 30.0) The number of seconds before the fight to use the Memory of Past Sins trinket.
 * **shadowlands.wild_hunt_tactics_duration_multiplier** (scope: global; default: 1.0) Change the duration that Wild Hunt Tactics is active to better match the given fight.
 For example, a value of 0.8 will reduce the duration of the effect by 20%.
-* **shadowlands.party_favor_type ** (scope: global; default: none) The type of buff you've received from the Party Favors Soulbind by consuming The Mad Duke's Tea.
+* **shadowlands.party_favor_type** (scope: global; default: none) The type of buff you've received from the Party Favors Soulbind by consuming The Mad Duke's Tea.
 Valid types are:
     - Buff type: "haste", "crit", "primary", "versatility"
+* **shadowlands_opts.better_together_ally** (scope: global; default: true) Enables the Pelegos Better Together trait from activating or not.
+Setting to false causes it to not be triggered.
+* **shadowlands.battlefield_presence_enemies** (scope: global; default: dynamic, min: 0, max: 3) Controls the amount of enemies/buff stacks of General Draven's Battlefield Presence trait.
+By default this will change throughout the sim based on the amount of enemies in the sim.
+So if you have 2 enemies in the sim you will have 2 buff stacks.
+During a sim like DungeonSlice this will fluctuate throughout adds spawning and despawning up to a maximum of 3 stacks.

 ## Battle for Azeroth